jvahedi/gpt-editor/EditorBot/Windows/README.md

 - [ ] (A) The file must be in a ".docx" format.
 - [ ] (B) Please keep document length under 2 pages at this time.

-3. Open the Config.txt file and:
+3. Open the Config.txt file:
 - [ ] (A) paste in your own personal access key value.
 (IMPORTANT!!!)
 - [ ] (B) you can also change other parameters here as well.